webgptorg/promptbook/samples/pipelines/errors/parse/non-prompt-template-with-persona-command.md

 `-> {greeting}`

 <!--
-TODO: [🧠] This is maybe 🟡 logic error NOT 🔴 syntax error?
+TODO: [🧠] This is maybe 🟡 logic error NOT 🔴 parse error?
 -->